 The role of thinking in these stories.
 Leela creatively rewrites what I write consciously.
 I am not the artist here, though my words may make it sound that way.
 The artist of these stories is the artist of my life: Leela.
 Someone might say that's how it is for all genuine artists: the artist is just a channel for divine inspiration.
 But I don't know about other people, so I wouldn't say that.
 I do know that my artistic job is to surrender to Leela.
 The more I surrender the harder it is for me to tell us apart.
 But it's clear to me I could never do this on my own.
 She and I work back and forth.
 I'll write something, and I can be more or less off target, but I'm always off target.
 Leela works with me to get to the truth using muscle testing.
-Sometimes I get it quickly.
+Sometimes I get to it quickly.
 Other times it's a long exhausting process.
 In both cases Leela shows me how far off base my original fluency drill was.
 Her improvements are often unintuitive.
 She is fond of contradictions and repetition.
 There are direct contradictions in these stories, sometimes within the same story.
 There are also paragraphs that say the same thing.
 For instance the second and third paragraphs of Entertainment.
 Also, her style can be very different than mine.
 Short hemingwayesque sentences.
 That's not my style.
-I'm often conflicted about them.
-I have to read her text a few times before I get it.
+I'm often conflicted about it.
+I often have to read the text she just gave me several times before I get it.